 Committee email: FuchsAward@theccwh.org

 Donations by CCWH members and other patrons help endow this memorial award that honors our friend and colleague, Rachel Fuchs.
 Contributions from $100 to $10,000 would be most appreciated.
-Donations may be made on our secure online Awards Donation form or by check made payable to the CCWH and sent to: Pamela Stewart, College of Integrative Sciences and Arts, Arizona State University, 455 N. 3rd St Suite 380 Phoenix, AZ 85004-1601.
+To make a one-time or recurring monthly donation by credit or debit card, please fill out our secure online Donation Form.

 The Coordinating Council on Women in History is a 501(c)(3) nonprofit organization.
 All donations to the Catherine Prelinger Award are tax-deductible.